kavallo/Odontogram-2/README.md

-odontogram
+Odontogram
 ==========

-R code for the creation of odontograms from surface level oral exams
+R code for the creation of odontograms from surface-level pediatric oral exams.

+*88 surfaces
+*Deciduous teeth A through T